 Lack of sleep can be a cause of depression.
 A person experiencing sadness or guilt can face Insomnia or sleep deprivation.
 This adds to depression and can worsen its effects.
 People not being able to sleep for long intervals of time can be face with depression.

 Other medical conditions and disorders can also lead to sleeplessness which in turn can cause depression.
 Sometimes, the only reason for depression is the fact that the person worries too much about the inability to sleep.
 In order to obtain good sleep, pay attention to the mattress you are sleeping on.
-For example try Beautyrest mattresses.
+For example try reading Beautyrest mattress reviews.

 In other cases, a study suggests that depressed people are also found oversleeping.
 According to a survey around 18% of depressed people tend to oversleep.